Maine Coon: Coat colors

-Habits

-Maine Coons have several physical adaptations for survival in harsh winter climates.
-Their dense water-resistant fur is longer and shaggier on their underside and rear for extra protection when they are walking or sitting on top of wet surfaces of snow or ice.
-Their long and bushy raccoon-like tail is resistant to sinking in snow, and can be curled around their face and shoulders for warmth and protection from wind and blowing snow.
-It can even be curled around their backside like an insulated seat cushion when sitting down on a frozen surface.
-Large paws, and especially the extra-large paws of polydactyl Maine Coons, facilitate walking on snow and are often compared to snowshoes.
-Long tufts of fur growing between their toes help keep the toes warm and further aid walking on snow by giving the paws additional structure without significant extra weight.
-Heavily furred ears with extra long tufts of fur growing from inside can keep warm more easily.

-Personality

-Maine Coons are known as the "gentle giants" and possess above-average intelligence, making them relatively easy to train.
-They are known for being loyal to their family and cautious—but not mean—around strangers, but are independent and not clingy.
-The Maine Coon is generally not known for being a "lap cat," but their gentle disposition makes the breed relaxed around dogs, other cats, and children.
-Many Maine Coons have a fascination with water and some speculate that this personality trait comes from their ancestors, who were aboard ships for much of their lives.
-Maine Coons are also well known for being very vocal cats.
-They are known for their frequent yowling or howling, trilling, chirping, and making other loud vocalizations.

 Size

-The Maine Coon was considered the largest breed of domestic cat until the introduction of the Savannah cat in the mid 1980s, and is still the largest non-hybrid breed.
+The Maine Coon was considered the largest breed of domestic cat until the introduction of the Savannah cat in the mid-1980s, yet it is still the largest non-hybrid breed.
 On average, males weigh from 18 to 22 lb, with females weighing from 12 to 15 lb.
 The height of adults can vary between 10 and 16 in and they can reach a length of up to 38 in, including the tail, which can reach a length of 14 in and is long, tapering, and heavily furred, almost resembling a raccoon's tail.
 The body is solid and muscular, which is necessary for supporting their weight, and the chest is broad.
 Maine Coons possess a rectangular body shape and are slow to physically mature; their full size is normally not reached until they are three to five years old, while other cats take about one year.